 - Office 365 Groups: Controls the guest experience in Office 365 Groups and Microsoft Teams.

 - Microsoft Teams: Controls Microsoft Teams only.

-In the navigation menu, choose Settings and select Services & add-ins;
+In the navigation menu, choose Org-wide settings and select Guest access

 It takes 2-24 hours for changes to be effective.
 So, if you see a message "Contact your administrator" when you try to add a guest to your team, it's likely that the settings haven’t become effective yet.
 If you're not sure how your Teams are set up, you can check and edit the settings for each team in an upcoming version of our Microsoft Teams management tool - SysKit Security Manager.